-New data have been published in sections: Consumer prices; Gross domestic product; Investment; Industry.
+New data have been published in sections: Geographical data; Consumer prices; Gross domestic product; Population; Industry; Foreign trade; Fishery.

 Statistics by theme